etc5523-2020/r-package-assessment-brenwin1/README.md

 This is a basic example what the package includes

-inbuilt datasets with countries in each hemisphere
+inbuilt datasets with countries in the Tropics, Northern and Southern Hemisphere.

 ``` r
 library(covidseasonality)